 If you’re planning a trip to Provo or just passing through, here are some of the best hikes and some of the best dining options to get you immersed in the unique duality of the city.

 Stand beneath the spray of the scene-stealing Bridal Veil Falls.

-Eat: It’s about a 20 minute drive to get from the Bridal Veil Falls trail head to Mozz, a pizza restaurant in downtown Provo best known for its artisan pies.
+Eat: It’s about a 20-minute drive to get from the Bridal Veil Falls trail head to Mozz, a pizza restaurant in downtown Provo best known for its artisan pies.
 Though fairly new to the city — it opened in March 2019 — Mozz has quickly become a local favorite.
 It boasts pizzas made with humanely prepared meats sourced from local farms and locally sourced seasonings and vegetables.
 Mozz pizzas are made in a handcrafted, wood-fired oven, and these aren’t your average pepperoni pizzas, either.
-Mozz’s menu lineup includes a ratatouille pizza, a roasted cauliflower pizza, and a serrano and honey pizza among others.
+Mozz’s menu lineup includes a ratatouille pizza, a roasted cauliflower pizza, and a serrano and honey pizza.

 After you’re done filling your stomach with artisan pizza, hop a block south to Rockwell Creamery for some of the greatest ice cream in the United States.
 We’re not kidding.
 Try their honeycomb, mint chocolate or biscoff flavors for a good scoop.

 See the majesty of Mount Timpanogos from the Stewart Falls Trail